Universal Algebra in UniMath: Surveying the code

 \subsection{Equations and equational algebras}

-Equations and their associated structures are key notions in Universal Algebra.
-Although an extensive treatment of notions such as equational algebra and variety is out of the scope of the present work, the basic definitions are already present in our implementation in file \verb|EqAlgebras.v|.
+Equations and their associated structures are key notions in universal algebra.
+Although an extensive treatment of equational algebras and varieties is out of the scope of the present work, the basic definitions are already present in our implementation in the file \preparalink{https://archive.softwareheritage.org/swh:1:cnt:4477e7c93eaf7aed2b05b91cb5ac08f96e754718;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/EqAlgebras.v}\lncode{|EqAlgebras.v|}.

-In our setting, an \emph{equation} is a pair of terms (with variables) of the same sort.
-Their intended meaning is to specify \emph{identities law} where variables are implicitly universally quantified.